schibsted/spid-tech-docs/resources/articles/getting-started.md

-:title Getting started with the server-side SPiD API
+:title Getting started with the server-side SchAcc API

 :aside
 ## Table of Contents